JeffFessler/mirt/README.md

 the top level directory in its path (or launch matlab from that directory).
 Then run the file `setup.m` that will add all the appropriate subdirectories to the path.
 You may find it convenient to read `setup.m` and customize it.

+When using this repo for the first time, run the ir\_mex\_build.m script to create the mex files.

 I recommend running and examining some of the files in the `example/` directory or any of the many `..._example.m` files around, such as